jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 1. Save the script to your home directory.
 2. ```chmod +x setupTensorFlowGCE.sh ```
 3. Run: ```./setupTensorFlowGCE.sh``` and follow any instructions that appear (basically say yes to everything and accept Java licence).
 This will take about 5 mins to install everything if you are watching the screen :-)
 4. Now the environment is setup we can compile TensorFlow.
 Ensure you are in correct directory: ```cd ~/tensorflow/tensorflow``` and then run: ```bazel build -c opt //tensorflow/tools/pip_package:build_pip_package```.
 This will take some time to compile.
 Grab a coffee.
+No really, we are looking at about 35 minutes here...
 5. TensorFlow is now ready to be used!
 Woohoo!
 Run the included example to test: ```bazel run tensorflow/models/image/imagenet:classify_image```